rust-lang/chalk/src/solve/slg/on_demand/README.md

 - The current state of the goal we are trying to prove;
 - A set of subgoals that have yet to be proven;
-- A set of delayed literals that we will have to revisit later;
-  - (I'll ignore these for now; they are only needed to handle loops between negative goals.)
+- There are also a few things we're ignoring for now:
-- A set of region constraints accumulated thus far.
+  - delayed literals, region constraints
-  - (I'll ignore these too for now; we'll cover regions later on.)

-The general form of an X-clause is written much like a Prolog clause, but with somewhat different semantics:
+The general form of an X-clause is written much like a Prolog clause, but with somewhat different semantics.
+Since we're ignoring delayed literals and region constraints, an X-clause just looks like this:

-    G :- D | L
+    G :- L

-where G is a goal, D is a set of delayed literals, and L is the set of literals that must be proven (in the general case, these can be both a goal like G but also a negated goal like `not { G }`).
-The idea is that -- if we are able to prove L and D -- then the goal G can be considered true.
+where G is a goal and L is a set of subgoals that must be proven.
+(The L stands for *literal* -- when we address negative reasoning, a literal will be either a positive or negative subgoal.)
+The idea is that if we are able to prove L then the goal G can be considered true.

 In the case of our example, we would wind up creating one strand, with an X-clause like so: